UnseenWizzard/git_training/README.md

 CONFLICT (content): Merge conflict in Bob.txt Automatic merge failed; fix conflicts and then commit the result.
 ```
-The same line has changed on both of the branches, and git can't handle this on it's own.
+The same line has changed on both of the branches, and git can't handle this on its own.

 If you run `git status` you'll get all the usual helpful instructions on how to continue.